djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. While you are waiting, navigate to the data provider's data share resource (for example, **DataProvider-123456**).
 Select **Sent Share**, **TaxiData**, and view the status of the **Share Subscriptions** and **History** tab.
 Click **Refresh** if no data is showing.
 Notice that there is now an active share subscription, and as a data provider, you can also monitor when snapshots of the data are sent to data consumer.

 1. Navigate back to the data consumer's data share resource (for example, **DataConsumer-123456**).
 Verify the status of the snapshot is successful.
+Click on "Start' time to drill into the snapshot history.
+Click on 'Succeeded" to view details of the snapshot result.

-1. Go to your ADLS Gen2 account **adlsg2storoizec3owmu3b6**, open **Storage Explorer (preview)** to verify the filesystem 'taxidata' is created, and within it, there should be a file named 'TripFares.csv'.
+1. Select **Datasets** tab, click on the link under 'PATH' which should look similar to this: adlsg2storoizec3owmu3b6/taxidata/TripFares.csv.
+It will navigate to your ADLS Gen2 account **adlsg2storoizec3owmu3b6** where the data is received into.
+Open **Storage Explorer (preview)** to verify the filesystem 'taxidata' is created, and within it, there should be a file named 'TripFares.csv'.

 This concludes the Azure Data Share portion of the lab.
 In the next section, you will use Azure Data Factory to process the received data.